 Implant failure is more likely among smokers, especially heavy smokers.
 A smoker’s mouth takes significantly longer to heal, and in some cases never recovers.
 The continuous sucking that occurs during smoking disturbs the healing process, and the germs and chemicals that surround the implant site are unhealthy.
 Most practitioners will ask you to stop smoking before and throughout the healing process.

-We provide Root Canal Treatment in Karachi if you want to learn more about dental implants or if you’re unsure if dental implant is right for you.
-Call us at 021-34940576 or contact us at [email protected] to book your free consultation.
+We provide Root Canal Treatment in Karachi.
+If you want to learn more about dental implants or if you’re unsure if dental implant is right for you.
+Call the leading dental care at Jangda Clinic at 021-34940576 or contact us at [email protected] to book your free consultation.